showyourwork/showyourwork-action/README.rst

 - more computing power or time limits than what is available on GitHub-hosted runners,
 - an existing conda installation that is not available on GitHub-hosted runners.

+Using Docker
+^^^^^^^^^^^^

+This is the recommended way if you have access to a Docker installation on the machine you want to use as it provides a true isolated environment for the runner, the conda installation and the build output.

 This section describes how to setup your own self-hosted runner using Docker after you created your project with _showyourwork_.
 The choice of Docker is for keeping the runner isolated from the rest of the host system.